-The Impact of COVID-19 (Corona Virus) on Network Admin Teams
+The Impact of COVID-19 (Corona Virus) on Network Administration Teams

 The recent outbreak of the COVID-19 (Corona Virus) has had challenging implications for communities and organisations around the globe.
-Many companies are encouraging their employees to work from home in an attempt to reduce the spread of the virus.
+Many governments asked individuals to work from home where possible in an attempt to reduce the spread of the virus.

 Here we outline some practical steps to help you take appropriate cyber safety measures: